Problem Statement

 - Lack of a UX-centric approach cause significant usability issues

-- Aesthetic divergences of the systems hurt the organisational image
+- Aesthetic divergences from the organisational image

 After bringing the findings together and asking "How might we overcome these issues in a systemic way?", designing of a design system emerged as the foremost solution to start tackling those issues.
 In order to resolve the aforementioned issues, I proposed a design system and shared how it might benefit the overall situation of METU's IT systems.
 Step-by-step, the system's design process started to progress to the next stage as it got approved.